-Cultivating Emotional Balance is a 42-hour training program developed by Dr. Paul Ekman and Dr. B. Alan Wallace that integrates Buddhist contemplative practices with Western psychological techniques for dealing with negative emotional experiences.
+Cultivating Emotional Balance is a shorter version of a 42-hour training program developed by Dr. Paul Ekman and Dr. B. Alan Wallace that integrates Buddhist contemplative practices with Western psychological techniques for dealing with negative emotional experiences.
 The training’s purpose is to reduce emotional responses that are destructive to self and others and enhance compassion and empathy by probing the depths of exceptional mental balance and awakening a heartfelt concern toward ourselves and others.

 September 13 – 18, 2018